ETHZ-RobotX/smb_mission_planner/README.md

 Because it should be easy to get into the code and modify it, everything is kept compact and at a minimum level of abstraction.
 The mission planner is based on the popular state machine library `smach`, but no prior knowledge is required.

+### IMPORTANT INFORMATION
+The smatch_viewer has not been ported to Python3 and Noetic.
+So use it in SMB.

+#### Library overview
+- `navigation_states.py` : contains all navigation related states, as for example parsing and navigating through a list of waypoints.
+Check the script for more documentation.
+- `detection_states.py`: contains all detection related states.
+One might implement object detection using a service call.
+We already provide a detection service which is called in the execute function and this expect the object name, pose and success flag to be returned by the detector.
+- `manipulation_states.py`: as the name suggests, this script contains all manipulation related states.
+All implemented states are currently based on MoveIt.
+More info in the states' documentation.
+- `utils`: collection of utilities which are frequently used by mission states.
+These can be a wrapper to switch controller, sending moveit a specific plan or recording a waypoint-based navigation mission.

 Some terminology to start with:
 In the context of this package, a waypoint denotes a named pose in the global frame.
 A mission is a collection of tasks which are executed sequentially (e.g. a path through several waypoints).